Abandoned & Little-Known Airfields:

 A 2015 aerial view looking north showed both paved runways of the abandoned Fernald Field still remained in excellent condition.

-The site of Fernald Field is located northeast of the intersection of Route 139 & Boston Road.
+Fernald Field is located northeast of the intersection of Route 139 & Boston Road.

 If the total quantity of material on this site is to continue to grow,